Richard Willard Birth about 1493 Brenchley, Kent, England

 x.
 Agnes Willard.

 Descendants of Richard and Elizabeth include the Willard Clock makers, Simon Willard of Massachusetts was a magistrate during the Salem Witch Trials.
-Samuel Willard was the Reverend of the Old South Church in Boston, he baptized Benjamin Franklin and he spoke out again the Salem Witch Trials.
+Samuel Willard was the Reverend of the Old South Church in Boston, he baptized Benjamin Franklin and he spoke out against the Salem Witch Trials.
 Yet another descendant, John Willard, was accused and hung as a witch during those very trials.

 Richard WILLARD and ELIZABETH were married about 1524 in Brenchley, Kent, England.